jongoukchoi/academic-kickstart/content/home/about.md

 My research interests include high performance computing, architecture/compiler, and intermittent computing.
 Before joining CS@VT, I was a undergraduate/graduate student at Kentucky State University working with Prof. Chi Shen and Prof.Jens Hannemann.
 From 2012 to 2015, I was a research engineer at LG Electronics Car Laboratory studying about high performance embedded system design.
-I also worked at NASA EPSCOR as a student intern in 2017.
+I also worked at NASA EPSCOR with Dr. Alexandre Martin as a student intern in 2017.